MonikaYadav-BuildYourAgent/Starter_Pack_to_Agentic-Automation/BuildYourAgentChallengeGuidelines/README.md

 Build an AI-powered agent that:

-* Takes user input
+- Takes user input
-* Processes it using logical reasoning
+- Processes it using logical reasoning
-* Produces structured and meaningful outputs
+- Produces structured and meaningful outputs
-* Solves a real-world problem effectively
+- Solves a real-world problem effectively

-Your solution should demonstrate **Agentic Automation capabilities** using UiPath Agent Builder.
+Your solution should demonstrate Agentic Automation capabilities using UiPath Agent Builder.

 ---

 ## 📁 What This Folder Contains

-* 📄 Challenge Guidelines
+- Challenge Guidelines
-* 🧠 Agent Building Best Practices (UiPath)
+- Agent Building Best Practices (UiPath)
-* 📦 Steps to prepare and submit Agent ZIP file
+- Steps to prepare and submit Agent ZIP file
-* 📊 Evaluation Criteria
+- Evaluation Criteria
-* 🔗 Submission Google Form Link
+- Submission Google Form Link

 ---